 Bounded awareness can break organizations in industries undergoing significant change.
 The solution is not surprising both systematically and continuously work to expand awareness of the organization.

-This was part 3 on our book, Decision Strategy.
-Next week we will look at how our confirmation bias keeps our bad ideas alive far beyond disaster and what to do about it – stay tuned!
+This was the summary of chapter 3 in our book, Decision Strategy.
+Next week we will look at how your Confirmation Bias keeps your bad ideas alive far beyond disaster and what to do about it – stay tuned!